aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

 Let's first examine the PersonWithOptional class.
 The member variable _age_ is an Optional<Integer>.
 In other words, the "age" is wrapped in an Optional.
 Looking at the _flatMap_ definition, _flatMap_ will first unwrap the value from the Optional before performing it's computation.

 Looking at the _flatMap_ line in the example, it is accessing the Optional<PersonWithOptional>'s unwrapped "age" value just like the _map_ method does.
-But unlike the _map_ method, it won't wrap the result in an Optional.
-It just returns the unwrapped Optional<Integer> to the _filter_ method.
+The difference is that flatMap expects this Optional to contain another Optional, and so will unwrap that extra later.
 Had we used _map_, the return from _map_ would have been Optional<Optional<Integer>>.

 ## Independent Practice